lzfelix/django-tdd/README.md

     items, functional test refactoring;
 * Chapter 06: MVP, each todo item is assigned to a todo list, each view has a single responsibility, the proposed functional test is now passing.
+* Chapter 07: Application styling, handling static files.
+Just a basic test to ensure that the layout if fine and static files are working.

 # Update notes